 “Results benefited from the strong execution of strategies to meet the broad-based demand.
 Also, its new total home strategy that includes providing complete solutions for various types of home repair and improvement needs bodes well.
 The strategy is an extension of the company’s retail-fundamentals approach.
 Going forward, management is committed toward expanding market share and boosting operating margin expansion.”

 Lowe’s Stock Price Forecast

-“We view Lowe’s (LOW) favourably given its longer-term transformation opportunity and structural industry tailwinds, with substantial near-term uplifts from COVID-19 spending shifts that likely translate to longer-term sales retention,” Morgan Stanley’s Gutman.
+“We view Lowe’s (LOW) favourably given its longer-term transformation opportunity and structural industry tailwinds, with substantial near-term uplifts from COVID-19 spending shifts that likely translate to longer-term sales retention,” noted Simeon Gutman, equity analyst at Morgan Stanley.

 “Assuming a healthy underlying housing backdrop, we think comps can accelerate longer-term from stronger sales/sq ft trends, driven by e-comm accelerating, better in-stocks, product refreshes/exclusive launches, greater traction with Pro initiatives, and removing friction from the customer shopping experience.”

 Several other analysts have also updated their stock outlook.
 In May, CFRA raised the target price to $220.
 Credit Suisse lifted the price objective to $205 from $188.
 JPMorgan lowered the stock price forecast to $214 from $219.